Systems-Syndicate/app-backend/README.md

 - `docker build -t test .`
 - `docker run -d -p 80:3801 test`

+or run the shell script:

+`./run.sh`

+> This is the only way for the API server to run on your local WiFi idk why...

 This will run locally on: `localhost`, to test if the server is running try: `localhost/health`.

 ### Manual